dwsimkins/110-fall2018/README.md

 Instead of a final exam, you will create a slide presentation with 20 slides, each of which auto-advances after 15 seconds.
 Each of the twenty slides should be used to present something that you learned in this class.
 You will have the option to either present this live during finals week, or to submit it as a video file with an accompanying audio narration.

 ### Quizzes (10% of final grade)
 I will give at least one quiz each week, with content drawn from that week’s readings.
-You are allowed to bring a sheet of (handwritten) notes with you to class to use while taking the quiz.
+You are allowed to bring a sheet of (handwritten) notes with you to class to use while taking the quiz (both sides, 8.5"x11").
 The quizzes will also serve as an attendance-taking mechanism.
 There are 15 weeks of lecture, but at the end of the semester I will drop your lowest five quiz grades, so only the top ten quizzes will count.
 I do not give makeup quizzes; if you miss a quiz, even for an excused absence, it will count as one of your dropped grades.

 ### Group Notes  (10% of final grade)
 You will be assigned to a group for collaborative note-taking during the semester, using RIT’s Google Docs.
 You are expected to actively participate in creating and/or editing the notes.
 Your group will receive a grade for the quality of the notes, but if you did not participate in a substantive way you will receive no credit.